apogeecode/apogee-playground-docs/docs/Getting_Started/LORICE.en.md

 # Session Safety

+!!! warning

+    LORICE (PIN Prompt) is disabled by default, please enable the PIN prompt from the **"Security"** tab.
+You cannot enable/disable the PIN prompt during a session.

+*[LORICE]: Low Risk In Case of Emergency technology

 ## Deactivating PIN Prompt

 You can deactivate the PIN prompt until the next prompt by entering your PIN.
 If you fail to enter your PIN 3 times, the [Emergency Mode](#emergency-mode) will be activated.